sraj2007/AMF_Synthetic_Dataset/README.md

 ## Validation Summary

 SCOPE-5G has been statistically validated against eight independent references.
-Acceptance criterion: MAPE < 30% on min-max-normalized shape comparisons (with one row at 30.57% flagged in Table 11).
+Acceptance criterion: MAPE < 30% on min-max-normalized shape comparisons; all MAPE-applicable rows fall below this threshold, with three rows in the 15--30% band (per-procedure latency is a calibration set-point, not a validation comparison; see Section IV-G).
 Detailed metrics and references are tabulated in §VIII (Table 11) of the paper; a full list of statistical validation outputs is produced by `AMF_Pipeline_Complete.ipynb` and saved in the validation/ subdirectory of the output archive.

 ## Scope and Boundaries